kemball/karkadann/README.md

 ###Prodigal.py

-Annotate takes a SeqIO record iterator and runs it through prodigal to reannotate all the genes.
-This is a bit rude considering genbank files mostly contain gene annotations already, but they can be patchy or missing or just inconsistent.
+Annotate takes a SeqIO record iterator and runs it through prodigal to reannotate all the genes, preserving ones that overlap significantly with annotations already in the file.
+This is a bit rude but they can be patchy or missing or just inconsistent.

 #####`annotate(gbrecord,preserve_anno=False)`